Does car insurance cover repairs for your vehicle?

 If you are not at fault, the other driver’s insurance will cover your damages, assuming the other driver has insurance.

-If your fellow motorist only carries the required state minimums, you may end up on the hook for the costs of repairing your car.
+If your fellow motorist only carries the required state minimums, it may not cover all of the damage.
 Minimums vary by state, but in California, for example, the property damage requirement is a mere $5,000, which will most likely not get your car back on the road.

-If your fellow motorist is entirely uninsured or is carrying low coverage levels, your own collision coverage (assuming you have it) will cover the cost of repairing or replacing your vehicle.
+If the other motorist is entirely uninsured or has low coverage levels, your collision coverage will cover the cost of repairing or replacing your vehicle.

-If you failed to add collision coverage to your policy, your last chance to avoid a big out-of-pocket expense is an uninsured/underinsured motorist property damage policy.
+If you have it, you may also be able to use the uninsured/underinsured motorist property damage portion of your policy.
 This coverage kicks in to repair or replace your vehicle if the person who hit you is uninsured or not carrying enough coverage to fix your car.

-Should you make a claim for rear-end damage?
+Should I file an insurance claim for rear-end damage?

-In this particular situation, the other driver's insurance should pay for both the damage to your car and your body.
+In most cases, the other driver's insurance should pay for the damage as they will usually be found at fault.
 If they're uninsured or underinsured, you may have to turn to your own policy, assuming you are carrying uninsured/underinsured coverage.

-You will need to carry uninsured/underinsured bodily injury and property damage if you want your medical bills paid for and your car repaired.
-If you decline these coverages and the person that hit you is uninsured, you may be on the hook for the damages or headed to court if you end up suing the other driver.
+You will need to carry uninsured/underinsured motorist property damage if you want your car repaired.
+If you decline the coverage and the person who hit you is uninsured, you may be on the hook for the damages or headed to court if you end up suing the other driver.

 Collision repair costs at a glance